OVERVIEW

 Howard, David.
 2001.
 Coloring the Nation: Race and Ethnicity in the Dominican Republic.
 Oxford: Signal Books.

-Howard’s text is dedicated to deconstructing race and ethnicity in the Dominican Republic.
-Employing semi-formal interviews, the author maps the ways in which race, ethnicity and Blackness are understood and experienced in the Dominican Republic as part of the legacy of colonialism and especially as it relates to understandings of the Dominican state and identity in relation to, or in opposition to the Haitian state.
+Howard’s text deconstructs race and ethnicity in the Dominican Republic.
+Employing semi-formal interviews, the author maps how race, ethnicity, and Blackness are understood and experienced in the Dominican Republic as part of the legacy of colonialism and especially as it relates to understandings of the Dominican state and identity in relation to, or in opposition to, the Haitian state.

-This article is based on interviews conducted in Miami, Florida detailing the complexities in the racial divide between Hatians and Dominicans.
-The article examines colorism within Dominican culture as centered upon a denying of African heritage.
-Utilizing interview data, the researchers examine anti-Haitianismo and the ways some Domincians have come to understand such as it relates to their racial identities.
+This article is based on interviews conducted in Miami, Florida detailing the complexities of the racial divide between Hatians and Dominicans.
+The article examines colorism within Dominican culture as centered upon denying African heritage.
+Utilizing interview data, the researchers examine anti-Haitianismo and the ways some Domincians have come to understand it as it relates to their racial identities.

 Mayes, April J. 2014.
 The Mulatto Republic: Class, Race, and Dominican National Identity.
 Gainesville: University Press of Florida

-In this text, Mayes interrogates the multiple ways in which Dominican national identity is constructed and defined – one which centers European ancestry, Catholicism, the Spanish language, and is culturally Hispani.
-The author thus questions whether such a privileging is rooted in the legacy of the Trujillo regime and maps this through an interrogation of historical events in the Dominican Republic.
+In this text, Mayes interrogates the multiple ways in which Dominican national identity is constructed and defined—one that centers on European ancestry, Catholicism, the Spanish language, and cultural Hispanicness.
+The author thus questions whether such privileging is rooted in the legacy of the Trujillo regime and maps this through an interrogation of historical events in the Dominican Republic.

 Quiros, & Dawson, B. A. 2013.
 “The Color Paradigm: The Impact of Colorism on the Racial Identity and Identification of Latinas.”
 Journal of Human Behavior in the Social Environment, 23(3), 287–297.

-The article explores the dynamics of colorism and the effects on racial identity among Latinos and how stigmas as it regards darker skin, affect livelihood in the U.S. The author centers skin color privilege and stigma and the ways in which Latinas negotiate these in the United States.
+The article explores the dynamics of colorism and the effects on racial identity among Latinos and how stigmas, as it regards darker skin, affect livelihood in the U.S. The author centers on skin color privilege and stigma and how Latinas negotiate these in the United States.

 Shoaff, Jennifer L. 2017.
 Borders of Visibility: Haitian Migrant Women and the Dominican Nation-State.
 The University of Alabama Press.